-- An exhibit which ties to the Annual Statement and compares the actuary's conclusions to the carried amounts; - Documentation of the required reconciliation from the data used for analysis to the Underwriting and Investment Exhibit Part 2B; - Any other follow-up studies documenting the prior year's claim liability and claim reserve run-off as considered necessary by the actuary; and - Documentation of the assumptions used for contract reserves and any material changes to those assumptions from the assumptions used in the previous memorandum.
+- An exhibit which ties to the Annual Statement and compares the actuary's conclusions to the carried amounts: - Documentation of the required reconciliation from the data used for analysis to the Underwriting and Investment Exhibit Part 2B; - Any other follow-up studies documenting the prior year's claim liability and claim reserve run-off as considered necessary by the actuary; and - Documentation of the assumptions used for contract reserves and any material changes to those assumptions from the assumptions used in the previous memorandum.
 Such documentation should address any studies which support the adequacy of any margin in such reserves. - 2.
-The Actuarial Opinion must consist of the following sections: - A TABLE of KEY INDICATORS to alert the reader to the type of opinion and any changes from the prescribed language; - IDENTIFICATION section identifies the appointed actuary; - SCOPE section identifies the subjects on which an opinion is to be expressed and describes the scope of the appointed actuary's work; - RELIANCE section identifies anyone that the actuary has relied upon to for the underlying records and/or summaries; - OPINION section expresses the appointed actuary's opinion with respect to the subjects identified in the Scope section; and - RELEVANT COMMENTS section.
+The Actuarial Opinion must consist of the following sections: - A TABLE of KEY INDICATORS alerts the reader to the type of opinion and any changes from the prescribed language;

+- IDENTIFICATION section identifies the appointed actuary; - SCOPE section identifies the subjects on which an opinion is to be expressed and describes the scope of the appointed actuary's work; - RELIANCE section identifies anyone the actuary has relied upon for the underlying records and/or summaries; - OPINION section expresses the appointed actuary's opinion with respect to the subjects identified in the Scope section; and - RELEVANT COMMENTS section.

 Each section must be clearly designated.
-For each section there is prescribed wording for that section.
-If the appointed actuary changes this wording or adds additional wording to clarify the prescribed wording, the appropriate box in the TABLE of KEY INDICATORS must be appropriately checked.
-The prescribed wording should be modified only if needed to meet the circumstances of a particular case, and the actuary should in any case, use language that clearly expresses his or her professional judgment.
+There is prescribed wording for each section.
+If the appointed actuary changes this wording or adds additional wording for clarification, the appropriate box in the TABLE of KEY INDICATORS must be appropriately checked.
+The prescribed wording should be modified only if needed to meet the circumstances of a particular case, and the actuary should, in any case, use language that clearly expresses his or her professional judgment.